food interaction for Biocod-MX

 Uses

-Magnesium Oxide is used in the treatment of acidity, intestinal ulcers and stomach ulcers.
+Magnesium Oxide is used in the treatment of acidity and stomach upset.

 How it works